 When we communicate, we can say a lot without speaking.
 Our body posture, tone of voice and the expressions on our face all convey a message.
-If our feelings don’t fit with our words, it is often the non-verbal communication that gets heard and believed.
-Notice if your body language reflects what you are saying.
+If our feelings don’t fit with our words, it is often the non-verbal communication that gets ‘heard’ and believed.
+Notice whether your body language reflects what you are saying.

 Listening to communicate

-Listening is a critical part of effective communication.
+Listening is a very important part of effective communication.
 A good listener can encourage their partner to talk openly and honestly.
 Tips for good listening include:

 - Keep comfortable eye contact.

-- Lean towards your partner and makes gestures to indicate interest and concern.
+- Lean towards your partner and make gestures to show interest and concern.